borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 ## Conclusions
 In this second part we extended the estimation framework presented previously by introducing the reference frames in an explicit manner into our notation, which helped to understand the meaning of the quantities.

 We also reviewed the concept of groups of manifolds.
-We discussed that while groups allow us to non-vector objects using similar rules, manifolds are the essential concept to generalize the optimization framework and probability distributions.
+We discussed that manifolds are the essential concept to generalize the optimization framework and probability distributions as defined in GTSAM.

 We presented the idea of _right-hand_ and _left-hand_ conventions which, while not standard, allowed us to identify different formulations that can be found in the literature to operate groups and manifolds.
 By explicitly stating that GTSAM uses a right-hand convention for the composition of groups as well as retractions on manifolds we could identify the frames used to define the variables, as well as the covariance we obtain from the solution via  `Marginals`.